Appointments

 Home Visits

-You may only request a home visit if you are housebound or are too ill to visit the practice.
-Your GP will only visit you at home if they think that your medical condition requires it and will also decide how urgently a visit is needed.
-Home visits should not be requested due to lack of transport to attend the surgery.
+You can only request a home visit if you are housebound or too ill to come to the practice.
+Your GP will visit if they believe your condition requires it.
+They will also determine how urgent the visit is.
+Please do not ask for home visits just because you lack transport.

-Please bear this in mind and be prepared to provide suitable details to enable the doctor to schedule house calls.
+Keep this in mind and be ready to provide details.
+This will help the doctor schedule house calls.

 Your appointment